There are a few principles you can follow to ensure the success of your Automation rules.

 Use the "Set new status if any actions fail?" option

 It's possible that Automation will not be able to carry out the actions set out in a rule.

 In order to ensure that you are able to monitor any problems that occur, it's strongly recommended that that you use the option to set a new order status in the event of any issues.

 You can then either periodically check this order status within Brightpearl, or have an email sent to you whenever an order is set to this status.
 You can configure this at Settings > Sales > Sales statuses.

-If Automation cannot carry out the action for a legitimate reason, such as not being able to fulfil an order due to insufficient stock, this will not trigger the order status change.
+The order status will be updated if Automation should have performed an action, but was unable to for an unforeseen reason.
+If Automation cannot carry out the action for a legitimate reason, such as not being able to fulfill an order due to insufficient stock, this will not trigger the order status change.
 The order will continue to be monitored until the actions can be completed.

 Monitor your rules

 Once you've created a rule, you should always monitor the effect it's having by viewing the logs.

 The last 30 days' worth of changes made by Automation can be viewed by selecting "View log" on the Automation settings page.

 These logs can be filtered by order ID, rule name and status so you can easily find what you're looking for.
 You can jump to orders and make changes to rules directly from this page by clicking the links in the logs.